mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 <!-- Genetic algorithms is a subclass of evolutionary computing and part of population-based search methods inspired by the theory of evolution.
 The theory of evolution states that an offspring has many characteristics of its parents, which implies population is stable, and variations in characterisitcs between individuals passed from one generation to the next often is due to inherited characteristics, where some percentage of offsprings survive to adulthood.
 Genetic algorithms borrow much of its terminology from biology, such as natural selection, evolution, gene, chromosome, mating, crossover, and mutation.
 Binary genetic algorithms (BGA) work well with continuous and discrete variables, can handle large number of decision variables, and optimize decision variables for cost functions.
 A BGA is less likely to get stuck in local minimum and often find global minimum.
 The common components of a BGA implementation are: variable encoding and decoding, fitness function (cost function), initial population, selection, mutation, offspring generation, and convergance condition. -->

 Genetic algorithms are a type of computational method that uses concepts from biology, such as natural selection and evolution, to find solutions to problems.
 They are a subclass of evolutionary computing and are used to search through a large set of potential solutions to find the best one.
 One specific type of genetic algorithm, called a binary genetic algorithm (BGA), is effective at working with both continuous and discrete variables and optimizing many decision variables at once.
 It is also less likely to get stuck in local minima, meaning it can often find the overall best solution (global minimum).
-To use a BGA, you need to define certain components, including an encoding and decoding system for variables, a fitness function to evaluate potential solutions, an initial population of solutions, and rules for selection, mutation, and generating new solutions.
+To use a BGA, we need to define certain components, including an encoding and decoding system for variables, a fitness function to evaluate potential solutions, an initial population of solutions, and rules for selection, mutation, and generating new solutions.
 The algorithm will continue to run until it meets a pre-defined convergence condition.

-#### <a name="1.1" class="anchor"></a> [Set-up](#1.1)
+#### <a name="1.1" class="anchor"></a> [Setup](#1.1)

 Install and import dependencies.